geraldoramos/ip2data/readme.md

 ## Motivation

-Create an Angular app to show connected users in a map in real-time
+Create an Angular app to show connected users in a map in real-time.

 ## Installation
 ```